klees/ILIAS/docs/documentation/input-processing.md

 via XML under the hood.

 The requirements for SOAP thus seem to be rather similar than those for the XML- import.
-We need to able to check if given data complies with some type and we need to be able to check policy constraints on the data.
+We need to be able to check if given data complies with some type and we need to be able to check policy constraints on the data.
 We need to be able to understand primitive types and arrays of said types, but we do not need to deal with deeply nested types.

-Also, SOAP shows very well, that currently ILIAS does not have a clear rules where and how inputs need to be scrutinized.
+Also, SOAP shows very well that ILIAS currently does not has clear rules where and how inputs need to be scrutinized.
 Currently the classes providing the SOAP-functions seem to call very basic ILIAS-layers (e.g. ilObjectFactory) and it is not clear which constraints are enforced by these layers or the